AlehHpro/simpleCalculator/README.md

 - Run the following command to execute your unit tests:

-  python -m unittest test_module_name
+  python -m unittest test_calculator_functions

-- Replace test_module_name with the name of the Python file containing your test cases.
+- Replace test_calculator_functions with the name of the Python file containing your test cases.
   This file should be in the same directory as your main code or within a tests directory, depending on your project structure.

-  For example, if your test cases are in a file named test_calculator.py, you would run:
+  For example, if your test cases are in a file named test_calculator_functions.py, you would run:

-  python -m unittest test_calculator
+  python -m unittest test_calculator_functions

 - The tests will run, and you'll see the output in the terminal.
   Successful tests will be indicated by dots (.), and any failed tests will display an 'F' character